According to UCAS, a record amount of people have been accepted onto university courses in the UK over the last few years.

 For many of these students, degrees are essential to the career they want, such as; medicine, law, dentistry, etc. However, not all careers require a university degree, and you can reach many through vocational training instead.

-Both university and vocational training courses have their pros and cons, and different paths suit different people.
+Both university and vocational training courses have pros and cons, and different paths suit different people.
 Nevertheless, we are encouraging those soon to leave compulsory education or looking to change careers to consider the option of vocational training.

 - Learning Experience